-5.2 Complete 40 hours of Community Involvement Activities
+3.2 Complete 40 hours of Community Involvement Activities

 Every student must find, organize and complete a minimum of 40 hours of community involvement activities.
-The required number of hours depends on what grade the student enters Rosedale.
 The purpose of these activities is to allow students to become directly involved in their communities, develop awareness and civic responsibility, and to practice real-world skills.
-Students receive some assistance in finding community involvement opportunities from the school Guidance Counsellor.
+Students receive some assistance in finding community involvement opportunities from the Rosedale academic administration team and the overseas campus counsellor.